 I realize that most of the math facts apps CAN be set to just subtraction which is the opposite of what my little boy has told me!
 I think he just prefers to add because there is no way anyone can convince me that he just didn’t realize that it could be set to subtraction given the amount he spends on gamings apps and his ability to play on apps!
 He’s a tricky one, my little guy!

 My son’s favorite gaming math game is Math Ninja.
 You throw stars at cat and dog bots to destroy them.
 Then to earn more weapons, you need to solve math facts.
 I set the game to just subtraction by turning off addition, multiplication, and division.
 There is a free version and a paid version.
 We have both!

 Everyone’s favorite math app seems to be Pop Math.
 There is something mesmerizing about popping bubbles.
 You can set this app just to subtraction.

 Once your child has the hang of one and two digit subtraction, the next step is column subtraction but without borrowing.

 I like this app a lot for carry subtraction because it adds an extra step asking if you need to borrow or not.
 This is good practice for kids to think through subtraction.
 It is not a gaming app however so it’s less appealing to kids.

 Sometimes old-fashioned worksheets do the trick.
 Make it fun by timing it.
 I don’t know why, but kids love to be timed!
 Our teacher from first grade says you pass when you can do the worksheet in under a minute with 2 mistakes or less.

-These worksheets come in a variety of formats including with dominos or dots for help counting, multi-column and missing numbers.
+These worksheets come in a variety of formats including dominos or dots for help counting, multi-column, and missing numbers.